etheriau/HealthVaultJavaLib/README.md

     // Then add the version
     compile group: 'healthvault:hv-sdk:1.6.1'

-## Original Introduction

-This project comprises an SDK to access HealthVault/CHBase and some sample ui's allowing a user to view and add weight measurements.

-## Building
+### Building

-The build environment relies on Maven.  (http://maven.apache.org) The UI and jaxb libraries both rely on the SDK.
+The build environment relies on Maven which you can download from http://maven.apache.org

 Build from the top level pom.xml:

     mvn install

-Javadoc:
+To build the javadocs, simply:

     mvn javadoc:javadoc

-## Eclipse
+### Eclipse

 To create Eclipse environment

     mvn eclipse:eclipse

-Then import projects into Eclipse: File-->Import.
+Once this is done, in Eclipse:

+* Import the project into your workspace via File -> Import
-In Project-->Properties-->Build Path, configure the M2_REPO variable to point at your maven repository.
-This is probably in
+* If Eclipse cannot find all of the dependencies, you may need to configure the M2_REPO by setting it in Project -> Properties -> Build Path to your maven repository; this is usually in  `<user_home>.m2/repository`

-<user_home>/.m2/repository.
-If you miss or skip this step, eclipse will
-complain that it cannot find its dependencies.
+### IntelliJ

+To use this in your IntelliJ configuration, simply open the directory which you checked this out and it should just work out of the box.

-## Running the Sample
+### Running the Sample

 You can run the app directly from the command line with maven: